Human sexuality: Evangelicalism

 In matters of sexuality, several Evangelical churches promote the virginity pledge among young Evangelical Christians, who are invited to commit themselves during a public ceremony to sexual abstinence until Christian marriage.
 This pledge is often symbolized by a purity ring.

 In evangelical churches, young adults and unmarried couples are encouraged to marry early in order to live a sexuality according to the will of God.

-Although some churches are discreet on the subject, other evangelical churches in United States and Switzerland speak of a satisfying sexuality as a gift from God and a component of a harmonious Christian marriage, in messages during worship services or conferences.
+Although some churches are discreet on the subject, other evangelical churches speak of a satisfying sexuality as a gift from God and a component of a harmonious Christian marriage, in messages during worship services or conferences.
 Many evangelical books and websites are specialized on the subject.

 The perceptions of homosexuality in the Evangelical Churches are varied.
-They range from liberal through moderate to conservative.
+They range from liberal to fundamentalist or moderate conservative and neutral.
+A 2011 Pew Research Center study found that 84 percent of evangelical leaders surveyed believed homosexuality should be discouraged.
+It is in the fundamentalist conservative positions that there are antigay activists on TV or radio who claim that homosexuality is the cause of many social problems, such as terrorism.
+Some churches have a conservative moderate position.
+Although they do not approve homosexual practices, they claim to show sympathy and respect for homosexuals.
+Some evangelical denominations have adopted neutral positions, leaving the choice to local churches to decide for same-sex marriage.
+There are some international evangelical denominations that are gay-friendly.

+The christian marriage is presented by some churches as a protection against sexual misconduct and a compulsory step to obtain a position of responsibility in the church.
+This concept, however, has been challenged by numerous sex scandals involving married evangelical leaders.
+Finally, evangelical theologians recalled that celibacy should be more valued in the Church today, since the gift of celibacy was taught and lived by Jesus Christ and Paul of Tarsus.

 Islam

 In Islam, desire for sex is considered to be a natural urge that should not be suppressed, although the concept of free sex is not accepted; these urges should be fulfilled responsibly.
 Marriage is considered to be a good deed; it does not hinder spiritual wayfaring.
 The term used for marriage within the Quran is nikah.
 Although Islamic sexuality is restrained via Islamic sexual jurisprudence, it emphasizes sexual pleasure within marriage.
 It is acceptable for a man to have more than one wife, but he must take care of those wives physically, mentally, emotionally, financially, and spiritually.
 Muslims believe that sexual intercourse is an act of worship that fulfils emotional and physical needs, and that producing children is one way in which humans can contribute to God's creation, and Islam discourages celibacy once an individual is married.

-However, homosexuality is strictly forbidden in Islam, and some Muslim lawyers have suggested that gay people should be put to death.
-On the other hand, some have argued that Islam has an open and playful approach to sex so long as it is within marriage, free of lewdness, fornication and adultery.
+However, homosexuality is strictly forbidden in Islam, and some Muslim scholars have suggested that gay people should be put to death.

+Some have argued that Islam has an open and playful approach to sex so long as it is within marriage, free of lewdness, fornication and adultery.